$\infty$-Dold-Kan correspondence via representation theory: Main theorem and proof

 \end{example}

-\begin{remark} A similar result can be deduced from Falk Beckert's work \cite[Corollary~9.15]{beckert19}.
-There, Beckert uses hypercubes to enhance quiver with relations: it is possible to show that his enhancement is equivalent to the one in this paper.
+\begin{remark} A similar result can be deduced from Falk Beckert's work \cite[Corollary~9.15]{beckert19}, where hypercubes are used to enhance quiver with relations.
+By composing the equivalence \eqref{maineq} with Beckert's equivalence, we find an equivalence between his hypercubes and $\D^{A(n,2)}$ for any stable derivator $\D$, which is again natural with respect to exact morphisms.
 For the case $n=3$ the considered hypercube shape coincides with the poset $\tilde{A}(3,2)$.
 For greater $n$, Beckert gets a $(n-2)$-dimensional hypercube.
-Here we propose a more convenient and natural enhancement of quiver with relations which deals only with 2-dimensional posets.
+Here, as proved in \cref{sec:relenhancement}, we propose a more convenient and natural enhancement of quiver with relations which deals only with 2-dimensional posets.
 Moreover, we give a very elementary proof of \cref{mainthm} which involves only simple Kan extensions and restrictions. \end{remark}

+We now finish the discussion at the end of \cref{sec:relenhancement} with techniques similar to those used in the proof of \cref{mainthm}.